kubikweb/Flashcards-React/README.md

+# 1. Update 8.08.2019
+Now it doesn't matter if you search the word in lower case letters or capital letters.
+If you earlier saved the word in Flashcards App you can be sure that you find it.

 # FlashcardsApp - React
 My project "FlashcardsApp - React" was created during Coders Lab course.
 This is my final project.